trilinos/Trilinos/cmake/ctest/drivers/atdm/README.md

 ## Specific <system_name> directories

 The following `<system_name>` sub-directories exist (in alphabetical order):

 * `cee-rhel7/`: Contains files to drive builds on CEE LAN RHEL7 machines with the 'sparc-dev' modules.

-* `ride/`: Contains the files to drive builds on the SRN test bed machine `ride` which also can be run on the SON machine `white`.

 * `tlcc2/`: Contains files to drive builds on the SRN HPC TLCC-2 machines (e.g. 'chama', 'skybridge', etc.).